FTC-23206/.github/docs/_pond/02c-features-kinematics.md

 The classes that deal with Angular Actuation convert **pulses** to **angular rotation** (in radians) and vice versa, given the parameters of the gear-ratio's.
 Deals with angular motion/rotation.

 ### Pulse/Angle Conversion
+The `AngularActuatorCalculator` converts between encoder **pulses** to measurement in **radians**, and vice versa.
+When converting from encoder pulses to radians, you use the `pulsesToAngle` method which receives a integer (pulses) and returns a double (radians), and when converting from radians to encoder pulses, you use the `angleToPulses` method which receives a double (radians) and returns a double (pulses).